One visit, many experiences: multi-modal visitor concept for the Museum of Natural History Berlin

 How do you turn a traditional natural history museum into a place where visitors want to return again and again?
 Milani worked with researchers and curators to develop an innovative, multimodal visitor concept that appeals to families, children, and grandparents alike, making every visit to the museum a new experience.

-The challenge: From a one-time experience to a recurring discovery
+The challenge: from a one-time experience to a recurring discovery

 The visitor experience extends beyond the museum doors.